cmayron/Legal-Calculus/README.md

 This NOTICE governs identity, not content.
 The content remains licensed under CC BY‑NC‑SA 4.0.
 The identity remains protected under trademark law.
+Non-commercial use includes academic, educational, civic, and non-profit AI‑assisted analysis, provided that no derivative system claims LCES compliance, certification, or equivalence.
 # **COMMERCIAL_LICENSE**
 This Commercial License Agreement governs the authorized commercial use of the Legal Calculus Educational System (LCES™).
 All LCES™ materials, including the architecture, semantics, structural relationships, operational mechanisms, governance surfaces, gate‑level controls, execution‑boundary doctrines, governance identity, and all explanatory or doctrinal content, are the copyrighted works of the creator.
 All rights not expressly granted are reserved.
 Subject to the terms of this Agreement, the creator grants the Licensee a limited, non‑exclusive, non‑transferable, non‑sublicensable, revocable commercial license to use LCES™ solely for the specific commercial purpose(s) explicitly authorized in writing.
 No rights are granted by implication, estoppel, or exhaustion.
 Authorized commercial uses must be listed in the executed addendum.
 All other uses are prohibited.
 The Licensee may not modify, adapt, translate, re‑express, restructure, or create derivative works of LCES™ except as expressly permitted.
 Any construct equivalent in meaning, effect, operational physics, or governance function to those defined in LCES™ is treated as derivative and remains subordinate to the creator’s authorship and jurisdiction.
 The Licensee shall not create competing systems, frameworks, or governance architectures; replicate or approximate LCES™ execution‑boundary constructs, including GateZero enforcement, bind‑point admissibility, runtime authority survival, or human‑bounded intent verification; use LCES™ trademarks, governance identity, or branding without explicit permission; remove attribution; claim authorship; or imply endorsement.
 LCES™, Legal Calculus Educational System™, LCES at the Gate™, and LCES™ GateZero are protected trademarks and governance‑identity marks of the creator.
 No trademark rights are granted under this Agreement.
 Any use of these marks requires separate written authorization.
 The creator retains all rights, title, and interest in LCES™, including all copyrights, trademarks, governance identity, execution‑boundary constructs, and derivative rights.
 No ownership rights are transferred.
 All rights not expressly granted are reserved.
 Any non‑public LCES™ materials provided to the Licensee are confidential and may not be disclosed, distributed, or used except as expressly permitted.
 The Licensee shall pay the commercial licensing fee specified in the executed addendum.
 Fees are non‑refundable unless otherwise stated.
 The Licensee agrees to maintain accurate records of all uses of LCES™ and to permit the creator to audit compliance upon reasonable notice.
 This Agreement begins on the Effective Date and continues until terminated.
 The creator may terminate immediately upon breach.
 Upon termination, the Licensee must cease all use of LCES™, destroy all copies, and certify destruction.
 LCES™ is provided “as is” without warranties of any kind.
 The creator disclaims all implied warranties, including merchantability, fitness for a particular purpose, and non‑infringement.
 The creator is not liable for indirect, incidental, consequential, special, or punitive damages.
 Direct damages are limited to the amount paid under this Agreement.
 The Licensee shall indemnify and hold harmless the creator from any claims arising from the Licensee’s commercial use of LCES™.
 This Agreement is governed by the laws of the State of New York, without regard to conflict‑of‑law principles.
 This Agreement constitutes the entire agreement between the parties and supersedes all prior discussions.
 Amendments must be in writing and signed by both parties.
 This repository does not grant any rights under any patent or patent application.
 All patent rights are expressly reserved by the creator.

+No party may create proprietary, closed-source, commercial, or misrepresentative derivatives of the LCES constitutional architecture, including but not limited to the Execution Integrity, Governance, Enforcement, Interoperability, Deliberation, Public Oversight, or International Alignment surfaces.

 # **PATENT**
 Certain technical mechanisms of the Legal Calculus Educational System (LCES™), including the GateZero execution‑boundary enforcement layer, bind‑point admissibility, runtime authority survival, human‑bounded intent verification, and the interposed governance architecture controlling transitions from reasoning to consequence, are the subject of one or more pending patent applications.
 These mechanisms constitute a novel and non‑obvious machine‑implemented system for governing AI actions at the moment of execution by evaluating candidate outputs at a governance checkpoint and permitting execution only when all governance requirements are satisfied.
 The pending applications cover the technical implementation of GateZero as an enforcement layer positioned between reasoning and consequence, the machine tests for admissibility, authority survival, and human‑bounded intent, and the modular governance architecture that intercepts, evaluates, authorizes, or blocks AI outputs prior to execution.
 Unauthorized implementation, replication, adaptation, or use of these mechanisms in commercial or non‑commercial systems may constitute patent infringement.
 This repository does not grant any rights under any patent or patent application.
 All patent rights are expressly reserved by the creator.